 - As a WTO member, the EU is actively involved in the work of the WTO Committee on Trade and Environment and actively promotes in the Doha Round of WTO trade talks liberalisation of goods and services which can deliver environmental benefits.

 - The EU works closely with the International Labour Organisation to integrate labour considerations into its trade policy and to support the ILO's work.

 At bilateral level, the EU aims for its trade agreements, with both industrialised and developing countries, to include provisions devoted to sustainable development aspects of importance in a trade context:

-- All bilateral trade agreements recently concluded by the EU (e.g. South Korea, Central America, Colombia and Peru, Singapore) contain a chapter on Trade and Sustainable Development.
-These chapters provide for adherence to key international labour and environment standards and agreements, the prudent use of natural resources such as timber and fish, the promotion of practices favouring sustainable development such as Corporate Social Responsibility, and the set-up of mechanisms for wider civil society involvement.
+- All bilateral trade agreements recently concluded by the EU (e.g. South Korea, Central America, Colombia and Peru, Singapore) contain provisions on Trade and Sustainable Development.
+These include adherence to key international labour and environment standards and agreements, the prudent use of natural resources such as timber and fish, and the promotion of practices favouring sustainable development such as Corporate Social Responsibility.

 - In its bilateral trade agreements the EU also pursues early liberalisation of environmental goods and services and facilitation of trade and investment in renewable energy generation, contributing to environmental and climate policy goals.